-421.63 Scope of the Quality Control Program - The Quality Control Program governs the fabrication of steel bridges and bridge components for the Ministry of Transportation.
+421.63 Scope of the Quality Control Program - The Quality Control Program governs the fabrication of steel bridges and bridge components for the Ministry of Transportationand Infrastructure.
+The suggested Organization Chart is shown in Figure 1.

-The General Manager shall be responsible for:
+The Fabricator's General Manager shall be responsible for:

-- adhering to the Quality Control Program in all respects. - ensuring that completed bridges or bridge components shall conform fully to the applicable design, fabrication and welding codes stipulated in the Contract.
+• adhering to the Quality Control Program in all respects.

+• ensuring that completed bridges or bridge components shall conform fully to the applicable designand to the fabrication and welding codes stipulated in the Contract.

-- ensuring that all required documentation is produced according to the Quality Control Program. - 421.64 Range of Capability The Fabricator shall provide the necessary knowledge, skill (in-house or on a contract basis) and equipment to perform the following work on steel bridges and bridge components: - Design of connections and joints not shown on Drawings (if applicable); - Preparation of shop fabrication drawings (if applicable); - Preparation of bills of material; - Preparation of material requisitions and purchase orders; - Receiving, checking and storing materials for bridges; - Layout, cutting, forming and fitting of parts; - Assembly, tacking and welding; - Dimensional checking and verification; - Resolution of non-conformances; - Documentation of all stages of work with capability of tracking all major components; - Cleaning, painting, storing and shipping; - Erection of bridges and bridge components (if applicable).
+• ensuring that all required documentation is produced according to the Quality Control Program.

+421.64 Range of Capability - The Fabricator shall provide the necessary knowledge, skill (in-house or on a contract basis) and equipment to perform the following work on steel bridges and bridge components:

+• Design of connections and joints not shown on Drawings (if applicable);

+• Preparation of shop fabrication drawings (if applicable);

+• Preparation of bills of material;

+• Preparation of material requisitions and purchase orders;

+- Receiving, checking and storing materials for bridges;

+- Layout, cutting, forming and fitting of parts;

+- Assembly, tacking and welding;

+- Dimensional checking and verification;

+- Resolution of non-conformances;

+• Documentation of all stages of work with capability of tracking all major components;

+• Cleaning, painting, storing and shipping;

+• Erection of bridges and bridge components (if applicable).

-421.65 Drawings and Specifications - The Chief Draftsperson shall:
+421.65 Drawings and Specifications - The Fabricator's Chief Draftsperson shall:

-- obtain the latest revision of the design drawings and Specifications for the work; - submit shop drawings and erection drawings to the Ministry for acceptance before commencement of the work; - prepare material requisitions containing a full description of the material sizes, material specifications, and certifications required for conformance to the contract; - deliver the material requisitions to the Purchasing Manager in ample time to permit ordering, delivery and documentation without delaying the work; - issue requisitions for all sub-contracted drafting work and shall ensure that all conditions of the Contract are part of such sub-contracts.
+• obtain the latest revision of the design drawings and Specifications for the Work;

+• submit shop drawings and erection drawings to the Ministry for acceptance before commencement of the Work;

+• prepare material requisitions containing a full description of the material sizes, material specifications, and certifications required for conformance to the Contract;

+• deliver the material requisitions to the Purchasing Manager in ample time to permit ordering, delivery and documentation without delaying the Work;

+• issue requisitions for all sub-contracted drafting work and shall ensure that all conditions of the Contract are part of such sub-contracts.

-The Chief Design Engineer shall be responsible for the design of any connections or joints not shown on the design Drawings; and for the design of the erection procedures and any special erection equipment needed.
+The Fabricator's Chief Design Engineer shall be responsible for the design of any connections or joints not shown on the design Drawings; and for the design of the erection procedures and any special erection equipment needed.

-421.66 Material Control - All materials for bridges and bridge components shall be ordered by the Purchasing Manager in full conformance with the material requisitions provided by the Chief Draftsperson.
+421.66 Material Control - All materials for the Work shall be ordered by the Fabricator's Purchasing Manager in full conformance with the material requisitions provided by the Fabricator's Chief Draftsperson.